 Clean the outside of the sample container to remove excess soil.

-Label the sample container, immerse in wet ice to preserve to 4°C and complete the field notes.
+Label the sample container, immerse in wet ice to preserve to required preservation temperature and complete the field notes.

 Reaching the Appropriate Depth

 Shovels and Diggers: Used for soils from approximately 12 inches to a point when using the implement becomes impractical.